 About the Author(s)

-Author of numerous acclaimed books and articles translated in over 20 languages, Harry Rand (Ph.D., Harvard University) served as senior curator, Cultural History, Smithsonian Institution.
+The author of numerous acclaimed books and articles translated in 20 languages, Harry Rand (Ph.D., Harvard University) served as senior curator, Cultural History, Smithsonian Institution.
 He lives in Chevy Chase, Maryland.

 Format: softcover (6 x 9)